CDCgov/prime-reportstream/prime-router/docs/design/design/deduplication/deduplication.md

 Deduplication shall be performed at the item level (a FHIR Bundle) after conversion to FHIR happens.
 Each bundle will have key elements (see [Key FHIR Elements table](#key-fhir-elements)) converted to a string which is then hashed deterministically and stored in the database (item_lineage.item_hash).
 That hash will only be compared against other hashes from the same sender that were created within the last year.

 #### Scope for Initial Implementation
 Deduplication will only be implemented for ORU_R01 messages from FULL_ELR topic senders.
-Covid Pipeline deduplication functionality should remain unchanged.
+Covid Pipeline deduplication functionality shall remain unchanged.

 #### Deduplication Differences between Covid and Universal Pipeline
  There are three key differences between the deduplication designs.
 In the Universal Pipeline,